publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 >     “(a) __Demonstration Project.—__

 >     Not later than 180 days after the date of the enactment of this Act \[Dec.
-8, 2003\], the Secretary \[of Health and Human Services\] shall conduct a 2-year demonstration project under part B of title XVIII of the Social Security Act \[part B of this subchapter\] under which medicare beneficiaries with chronic conditions described in subsection (b) are deemed to be homebound for purposes of receiving home health services under the medicare program.
+8, 2003\], the Secretary \[of Health and Human Services\] shall conduct a 2-year demonstration project under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] under which medicare beneficiaries with chronic conditions described in subsection (b) are deemed to be homebound for purposes of receiving home health services under the medicare program.

 >     “(b) __Medicare Beneficiary Described.—__